RHIT-CSSE/csse220/Docs/importing_eclipse_project.md

 ## Requires:
 - These instructions assume you have already cloned the [CSSE220 Repo](https://github.com/RHIT-CSSE/csse220.git)
-- You only clone the CSSE220 Repo from then on, you import Eclipse projects (e.g., HW1) from the clone that now resides on your machine
+- Only once do you clone the CSSE220 Repo.
+This cloned repo resides on your machine.
+From then on, you import Eclipse projects (e.g., HW1) from the clone residing on your machine
+- These instructions will not work if you have not already cloned the CSSE220 Repo

 ***
 ## Instructions: